TymekDev/dotfiles/README.md

 ## Contact
-If you have any questions feel free to reach out to me at t@makowski.sh.
+If you have any questions feel free to reach out to me at tymek.makowski@gmail.com.

 ## License